 From India, Gandhinagar

-You have not mentioned in what capacity you are employed - as a workman or otherwise.
-The company can revise its policy of notice period for exit depending upon factors like attrition rate.
-However, in respect of the workman category, it would amount to a change in service conditions, and as such, the provisions of the Industrial Employment (Standing Orders) Act, 1946, or the Industrial Disputes Act, 1947, have to be followed before effecting such a unilateral change.
-In other cases, no such restrictions.
+You have not mentioned in what capacity you are employed—whether as a workman or otherwise.
+The company can revise its notice period policy depending on factors like the attrition rate.
+However, for the workman category, it would amount to a change in service conditions.
+As such, the provisions of the Industrial Employment (Standing Orders) Act, 1946, or the Industrial Disputes Act, 1947, must be followed before effecting such a unilateral change.
+In other cases, no such restrictions apply.

 In your case, a partial buy-out option is available to you as per the content of the email you mentioned.
 If you are not concerned about the effects of any confrontation with your management in this regard, it seems to me that you can legally exercise the buy-out option.
 Remember, our adversary always engages us in a fight against our weaknesses only.